madhusanthan/Credit-Risk-Model-and-Score-Card-Development/README.md

 Test the performance of the model using metrics such as Accuracy, Precision, Recall, F1, Roc_auc

-### Credit Scorecard Development.iynb
+### Credit Scorecard Development.ipynb
+- Scorecard Modeling using OptBinning and scorecard development and visualizing the performance of scorecard
-Code on OptBinning process to develop and evaluate scorecard model and performance, pickling and unpickling process for prediction of test data scores in production.
+- Pickling and unpickling process for prediction of test data scores in production